osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 Some conversation about what's happening here.
 Is Facebook working on the events stuff?
-They started some work on ev2, there is no work that's happened off github.
-(It's sounds like this work is a bit on hold)
+They started some work on ev2, there is no work that's happened off GitHub.
+(It's sounds like this work is a bit on hold.)

 Alex mentiones that bypassing along isn't a big win, since you still need to cache the events.
 He's got a couple of upcoming PRs that help with this path.

-Nishant comments that you may not need to run through the sql staging area, instead you might want to push the full event stream remotely.
+Nishant comments that you may not need to run through the SQL staging area, instead you might want to push the full event stream remotely.
 This approach does not allow for conditional contraints on what's forwarded.
 Though Uptycs may have some filtering in their config file.

-seph (@directionless) comments that this sounds like it's getting _away_ from the underlying sql model of osquery.
+seph (@directionless) comments that this sounds like it's getting _away_ from the underlying SQL model of osquery.
 This feels like something that should have an blueprint and conversation about how architectural vision looks like. (ev2?
 CEP?)
-Some discussion about whether or not sql is core to what osquery is.
+Some discussion about whether or not SQL is core to what osquery is.

-Further discussion about whether event data even makes sense inside the context of sql.
+Further discussion about whether event data even makes sense inside the context of SQL.
 Joining has an inherent race condition.
 But we think that filtering is a major use case.

 https://github.com/osquery/osquery/issues/5966